TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 41/Psalms 41.4.md

 ---

-I said, O Jehovah, have mercy upon me: Heal my soul; For I have sinned against thee.
+I said, "Yahweh, have mercy on me!
+Heal me, for I have sinned against you."